Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 The goal was to identify how profit varied over time on a high level (Category-level) and find the categories and subcategories with the highest profit.
 In the dashboard, I show the rankings of categories by profit and within each category, I rank the subcategories by profit.

+Key SQL techniques used:
+- CTE to clean data
+- PIVOT to analyse profit by time

+Key Power BI DAX used:
+- CALCULATE() to make rankings by profit

 Equation used in my analysis:
 - Profit = Revenue - Cost
 - Profit Margin = (Profit / Revenue) x 100

 ## Steps:
   1. Data Cleaning